12 Jul Can you apply for Long Residence if you overstayed?

 Contact Our Immigration Team

-For expert advice regarding any aspect of the Settlement application, please contact our immigration team on 0203 384 3075 or complete our enquiry form below.
+For expert advice regarding any aspect of the Settlement application, please contact our immigration team on 0203 384 3075 or contact us here.